aiven/aiven-docs/docs/products/flink/get-started.md

 1. Log in to the [Aiven web console](https://console.aiven.io/).

 2. Follow
-    [these instructions](/docs/platform/howto/create_new_service) to create a new Aiven for Apache Flink service.
+    [these instructions](/docs/platform/howto/create_new_service) to create an Aiven for Apache Flink service.

     Once the service is ready, the status changes to *Running*.
     Depending on your selected cloud provider and region, this generally